 Human translation orders

-If your project needs to be localized into a language quickly and professionally, and you don’t have a translator to assign to your project, the human translation order module is what you’re looking for.
+If your project needs to be localized into a language quickly and professionally, and you don’t have a translator to assign to your project, the human translation orders module is what you’re looking for.

-At POEditor, we offer an integrated translation order system, which allows you to seamlessly send strings to professional human translators.
 Once the translations are completed, the localized strings are sent back to your POEditor account and you can import them to your project with a few clicks.
 No need to send localization files back and forth, or for any external accounts/keys/credits.

 Sounds easy?
 It is.